Videomancer

 - Connect a YPbPr Component source to the Multi-format Analog inputs

-- Set VIDEO ROUTE to Analog
+- Set Vid Route Mode to Analog

-- Set ANALOG VIDEO IN to YPbPr
+- Set Analog In Mode to YPbPr

 RGB Sync on Green (SoG) component in